chenhs1641/eggeater/readme.md

 index out of bound, 4
 ```

+The runtime catches the error when evaluating `index`.
+It compares the size of the tuple and the intended index.
+When discovering index out of bound, it jumps into the error handling code.

 ### 4.4. `error3.snek`

 This is an example that tries to index into a `nil` object and gets an error.